 Mount Athos

-Much like Meteora, Mount Athos is the home of several monasteries and is a focal point for Eastern Christian Orthodox worship.
-Many Greeks are Christians, so this is a very important location for the country as a whole.
-Unfortunately, women can’t enter the monasteries due to laws still in effect from ancient times.
+Much like Meteora, Mount Athos is home to several monasteries and is a focal point for Eastern Christian Orthodox worship.